Across the world, an average working week is typically 35 hours, which means most of us end up spending 7 hours a day at office desks.

 Especially if you have a huge work desk, it is easy to write on a desk calendar and shows all your upcoming plans at a glance.
 It helps you stay on top of your events, reminders, and appointments.

-While desk calendars are great to stay on top of your schedules—productivity tools like Chanty add the cherry to the cake by making team collaboration and communication as seamless as possible.
+While desk calendars are great to stay on top of your schedules—productivity tools like Chanty add the cherry to the cake by making team collaboration as seamless as possible.
 Learn how Chanty can benefit your organization.

 Jazz up with vibrant desk accessories